xp44mm/Notebook/Compilers/Expressions and Operators.md

 ## 4.7 Operator Overview

-Operators are used for JavaScript’s arithmetic expressions, comparison expressions, logical expressions, assignment expressions, and more.
+Operators are used for JavaScript's arithmetic expressions, comparison expressions, logical expressions, assignment expressions, and more.
 Table 4-1 summarizes the operators and serves as a convenient reference.

 Note that most operators are represented by punctuation characters such as `+` and `=`.
 Some, however, are represented by keywords such as `delete` and `instanceof`.
 Keyword operators are regular operators, just like those expressed with punctuation; they simply have a less succinct syntax.